Detailed content of our market study

 1.1 Definition

 The global sunglasses market is growing slightly, as is the European market, while the French market is stagnating.
+This stagnation is due in particular to a sluggish optical sector and the rise of low-cost alternatives, which are profoundly changing purchasing behavior.

 1.2 A growing global market